 Do it Yourself Postpartum Workout Plan

-Step 4: STRETCH.
+- STRETCH.
 When you skip stretching, you are hurting the body.
-Each day, you should dedicate 10-20 minutes doing an overall stretching session.
+Each day, you should dedicate at least 10-20 minutes doing an overall stretching session.
 Yoga poses such as child’s pose absolutely can be included.
 Focus on the muscle groups that were just exercised, but don’t neglect the rest of the body.
+Do this before and after.